What Is Export & Import Logistics?

 At this step, inspectors examine the products to ensure no parts are damaged or missing and document any issues they find.

-The exporter examines the packages and labels and ensures the goods meet shipping standards.
+The exporter carefully examines the packages and labels to ensure that, ultimately, the goods meet all necessary shipping standards.

 Shipping Documents and Bill of Lading

-After that, the exporter provides the documents and mate’s receipts to the shipping line, which issues a bill of lading.
+After that, when the exporter provides the necessary documents and mate’s receipts to the shipping line, the shipping line subsequently issues a bill of lading.

 The exporter then sends the original bill of lading and other necessary documents to the buyer or consignee.